ReplyAttack/ReplayAttack/README.md

 - [ ] Setup Docker Hub Repo
 - [ ] Setup up Module build for Each Section
 - [ ] Add a fullset of security tools for each Section
-- [ ] Map All Tools to MITRE-Attack Framework (Goal is to have a large coverage then any other Docker Container or OS)
+- [ ] Map All Tools to MITRE-Attack Framework (Goal is to have a larger MITRE coverage then any other Docker Container or OS)
 - [ ] Develop Custom Distro, which will be called `SneakAttack OS`

 ## Tools to Add